 - Dr. Gary Stroud

-Excelsior College’s peer-reviewed Journal of Business & Technology publishes current and timely high-impact papers of broad interest, including empirical reports, meta-analyses, and scholarly reviews covering all aspects of business and technology, practice, education, and policy, including:
+Excelsior University’s peer-reviewed Journal of Business & Technology publishes current and timely high-impact papers of broad interest, including empirical reports, meta-analyses, and scholarly reviews covering all aspects of business and technology, practice, education, and policy, including: